 Whether it’s Jack Nicholson screaming, “You can’t handle the truth!!” in A Few Good Men or Reese Witherspoon breaking down the cardinal rules of perm maintenance in Legally Blonde; everyone has a favorite legal movie.
 At Torgenson Law, we love a great movie or television series that ends in a nail-biting courtroom scene.
-However, we also love to nitpick at Hollywood’s many exaggerations or complete misrepresentations about being a lawyer and the litigation process as a whole.
+However, we also love to nitpick at Hollywood’s many exaggerations or complete misrepresentations about being an injury lawyer and the litigation process as a whole.
 For your entertainment, here are five misconceptions Hollywood creates about lawyers and legal proceedings.

 To be fair to Hollywood, their job is to tell an entertaining story.
 The momentum shifts of a trial ending with a suspenseful jury verdict are much easier to sell than a movie about a settlement conference.
 With that said, the overwhelming majority of cases settle or resolve well before trial.
 In fact, in Arizona, less than 3% of civil cases go to Trial.
 Most cases are even resolved before a legal complaint is filed.

 For example, here at Torgenson Law, before filing a complaint on behalf of our clients, we first attempt to negotiate their claim with the adverse party’s insurance company.
 If the insurance company makes a settlement offer that is satisfactory to our client, we can resolve the claim efficiently without being burdened by delays and expenses of the litigation process.
 However, even in cases where we file the lawsuit, those cases can typically be settled before the trial date.